 - When it’s done, you return back to the regular shell prompt.
 Using the Spotlight exclude list approach gives you no indication of the progress or completion of the task.

-- If there is anythign wrong, you’ll see a comment in the Terminal.
-If everythign is fine, you simply get back to the prompt. the Spotlight exclude list approach provides no feedback whatsoever if anything goes wrong.
+- If there is anything wrong, you’ll see a comment in the Terminal.
+If everything is fine, you simply get back to the prompt.
+The Spotlight exclude list approach provides no feedback whatsoever if anything goes wrong.